 HR strategies aim to drive overall business success by spurring employees to provide high-quality work.
-In the SHRM’s guide on Human Resource strategy, Patrick M. Wright outlines three crucial elements that an HR strategy should focus on:
+In SHRM’s guide on Human Resource strategy, Patrick M. Wright outlines three crucial elements successful HR strategies focus on:

 - Have something.
 What skills, competencies, and abilities can employees offer?